 The Dropbox Platform offers a number of APIs for different use cases:

 In general, you should use the minimum permissions required for your app.
 When users link their Dropbox account to your app, they'll be asked to grant the permissions you've requested.
 We find that users are more likely to link their account if minimal permissions are requested.

-There are four permissions: Datastores only, App folder, File type, and Full Dropbox.
+There are three permissions: App folder, File type, and Full Dropbox.
 Read more about how they differ on our developer guide.

 You can register for multiple versions of your app with different permissions and allow the user to choose the option they prefer.
 This, however, requires more work for you as the developer, additional UI, and an extra decision that your users have to make.

 Yes!
 There's no cost to you as the developer, and any type of Dropbox account, free or paid, can use your app.

-You can rename Drop-ins at any point, and Core, Sync, or Datastore apps while they're still in development status, on the App Console.
+You can rename Drop-ins at any point, and Core apps while they're still in development status, on the App Console.
 If you have an app in production status that you need renamed, open an API support ticket and we can do it for you.

 OAuth is an open protocol used by the Dropbox API for authorizing access to resources on Dropbox.
 It is a more secure alternative to handling user credentials directly.
 The Dropbox API currently supports both OAuth 1.0 and 2.0, but the official SDKs handle all of this for you.
 You can read more about OAuth on the official OAuth site.